innobead/wasm-demo/README.md

 This project is for understanding how to use WASM in different scenarios.

-- Walk through different WASM compiler cases via a self-explanatory Makefile to know what WASM or WASI is
+- Walk through different WASM compiling cases via a self-explanatory Makefile to know what WASM or WASI is
 - Run nginx.wasm on wasmer using `cranelift` to make necessary system calls supported in the final machine code, instead of using insufficient WASI API implementation
 - Have a demo flow to introduce how to use K8s and Krustlet (experimental) to manage WASI complaint WASM workload